 - Using the Mould

-The process is really simple and can be used by beginners as well as experienced mould makers!
+The process is really simple and the full tutorial can be found here: this process can be used by beginners as well as experienced mould makers!

 Step 1: Materials